-- Sanctions which may be recommended by the Student Conduct Board, and imposed by the Dean of the School, upon any student found to have violated this Student Code. include but are not limited to the following: - a.
+- Sanctions which may be recommended by the Student Conduct Board, and imposed by the Assistant Vice President for SSSA, upon any student found to have violated this Code of Professional and Academic Conduct include but are not limited to the following: - a.
 Failing Grade or Cancellation of Credit.
 Failing grade for an examination or assignment or for a course, and/or cancellation of all, or any portion, of a prior course credit. - b.
 Censure.
 A notice in writing to the student that the student is in violation or has violated institutional regulations.
-At the Dean's discretion, the censure may remain permanently in the student's disciplinary file or be removed at graduation if certain conditions are met. - c.
+At the Student Conduct Board's' discretion, the censure may remain permanently in the student's disciplinary file or be removed at graduation if certain conditions are met. - c.
 Probation.
 A written reprimand for violation of specified regulations.
 Probation is for a designated period of time and includes the likelihood of more severe disciplinary sanctions if the student is found to violate any institutional regulation(s) during the probationary period. - d.
 Loss of Privileges.
 Denial of specified privileges for a designated period of time. - e.
 Restitution.
 Compensation for loss, damage or injury.
 This may take the form of appropriate service and/or monetary or material replacement. - f.
 Discretionary Sanctions.
-Assignments may be made at the discretion of the board, such as work assignments, essays, training, service to the University, temporary dismissal from a class or rotation site, an unexcused absence, a letter of unprofessional behavior in the student's disciplinary file or other related discretionary assignments. - g.
+Assignments may be made at the discretion of the Student Conduct Board, such as work assignments, essays, training, service to the University, temporary suspension from a class or rotation site, an unexcused absence, a letter of unprofessional behavior in the student's disciplinary file or other related discretionary assignments. - g.
 Suspension.
 Separation of the student from University for a defined (or specific) period of time, after which the student is eligible to return.
+Conditions for re-enrollment or readmission must be specified.
+(During the time of disciplinary suspension, the notice is placed in the student's permanent file.)

-Conditions for readmission must be specified. - h, Dismissal With or Without Readmission.
-Separation or dismissal of the student from their current program, with or without the option to apply for readmission to the University.
-The student's transcript will reflect the nature of the dismissal. - i.
-Revocation of Admission and/or Degree.
-Admission to or a degree awarded by the University may be revoked for fraud, misrepresentation or other violations of University standards in obtaining the degree, or for other serious violations committed by a student prior to graduation. - j.
+- h.
+Dismissal.
+D of the student from their current program without the option to apply for readmission to the University.
+The student's transcript will include a notation of dismissal and the date of the action or appeal decision. - i.
+Revocation of Admission.
+Admission to the University may be revoked for fraud, misrepresentation or other violations of University standards. - j.
+Revocation of Degree.
+A degree awarded by the University may be revoked for fraud, misrepresentation or other serious violations committed by a student prior to graduation. - k.
 Withholding Degree.
-The University may withhold awarding a degree otherwise earned until the completion of the process set forth in the Student Disciplinary Procedures.

-- k.
-Multiple Sanctions.
-More than one of the sanctions listed above may be imposed for any single violation. - I. Any other sanction(s) which may be appropriate under the particular circumstances of the violation. - 2.
-Other than dismissal from the University or revocation or withholding of a degree, disciplinary sanctions shall not be made part of the student's permanent education record, but shall become part of the student's disciplinary record which is maintained in the Office of the Dean or designee for the applicable School. - 3.
-In situations involving both an Accused Student(s) (or a registered student organization) and a student(s) claiming to be the victim of another student's conduct, the records of the process and of the sanctions imposed, if any, shall be considered to be the education records of both the Accused Student(s) and the student(s) claiming to be the victim. - 4.
+The University may withhold awarding a degree otherwise earned until the completion of the process set forth in a Student Conduct Board decision. - I. Multiple Sanctions.
+More than one of the sanctions listed above may be imposed for any single violation. - m.
+Any other sanction(s) which may be appropriate under the particular circumstances of the violation. - 2.
+Other than dismissal from the University or revocation of a degree, Student Conduct Board decisions shall not be made part of the student's permanent education record, but shall become part of the student's disciplinary record which is maintained in the TTUHSC EI Paso Student Services and Student Affairs office.
+Where professionalism matters are involved, a copy of a Student Conduct Board decision may be maintained in the disciplinary file of the respective school. - 3.
 The following sanctions may be imposed upon registered student organizations and/or members thereof: - a.
 Those sanctions listed above in Part II.G.1 above. - b.
 Loss of selected rights and privileges for a specified period of time. - c.
 Deactivation.
 Loss of all privileges, including University recognition and/or registration, for a specified period of time.